Unitech/pm2/README.md

 }, 1000);
 ```

-Then, to see the metrics, type from you terminal:
+Then to see the metric type from in the terminal:

 ```bash
 $ pm2 monitor